Monash-FIT3170/2025W1-FindingNibbles/README.md

 ---

 ## Change Log Since Milestone 3
+The following sections are new compared to the old handover documentation:
+- Change Log Since Milestone 3
+- Security and Configuration
-- Completed full documentation structure and finalised handover format.
+- Architecture and Modules
-- Added **Contribution & Versioning Strategy** sections for maintainability.
+- Versioning Strategy
+- Contribution and Pull Request Strategy
+- Deployment
-- Expanded **Troubleshooting** with detailed causes and resolutions.
+- Expanded Troubleshooting section
-- Introduced **Future Roadmap** &  **Security & Configuration** sections.
-- Improved readability, grammar and formatting consistency across the README.
+- Future Roadmap

 ---